KansasCityWomeninTechnology/cocktails-worksheets/docs/css/01-setup/README.md

 Follow the instructions on this page to prepare your workspace.

 > [!TIP]
 > Open [Slack](http://kcwit.slack.com/) to the **#codingandcocktails** channel.
 It's a great way to stay in touch with your Coding & Cocktails friends and to ask questions during and after the session.
 We'll also post updates and tips in Slack if we run in to any stumbling blocks tonight.
+>
+> If you haven't signed up for our Slack, yet, please follow [this link](https://join.slack.com/t/kcwit/shared_invite/zt-3rhkf2k3r-sDUuOdcNK5Pd1XnJ6AwONQ) to sign up.

 > [!WARNING]
 > We will use a cloud development environment called **GitHub Codespaces**.
 In order to use Codespaces, you will need a GitHub account.
 Codespaces **only** works with Chrome, so it is important that you use Google Chrome for today.
 If you use a different browser, things will not behave as this tutorial expects.